rocBLAS programming guide#

 rocblas-test#

-rocblas-test is used in performing rocBLAS unit tests and it uses Googletest framework.
+rocblas-test is used to perform rocBLAS unit tests.
+It uses the GoogleTest framework.

 The tests are in five categories: